 Adjusting to a new baby usually happens quite quickly and is not too distressing.
 But if your feelings about identity loss don’t go away and they’re affecting your life, it could be a sign of postnatal depression or anxiety.

 If you think you may have postnatal depression or anxiety, talk to your doctor straight away.
 There is treatment available to help you.
+This is not a sign of weakness, or that you are a terrible or unfit parent.

 To look after your baby, you also need to look after yourself.
 There are plenty of support services that can help, including: